 Monied travelers of the metros were already waning in Mesuta, as autonomous vehicle refuel patterns removed arbitrary stops from trips.

-Local jobs laying the Hyperline were real, but low-skilled and ephemeral.
+Local jobs laying the Hyperline were real, but amounted to subcontracted brush clearing.
 Land for pennies, promises for days, monuments to deprecation.

 Metal and buildings not worth effort to rip them from the ground rusted in Texas sun, shaded periodically only by hazmat haul road trains.

 This was a dead place; A forgotten place whose infinite prominence was once assured forever by geography, then ripped away by technology.

 Jed laid under a struggling A/C, terminal behind polling Hyperloop API every minute for departures - algorithm searching for a trinity.